Eze Goes to School

 Eze Goes to School is a 1963 children novel co-written by Nigerian writer Onuora Nzekwu and British writer Michael Crowder.
 It was published in 1963 under the African Writers Series by Heinemann Publishers.

 Plot summary

 Eze Goes To School centers mainly on Eze Adi, the protagonist of the novel who struggles to get formal education due to his poor family background.
 Eze finally makes a name for himself due to his intelligence.
-The novel exhibits the struggles of getting formal education in Nigeria in the 90's.
+The novel exhibits the struggles of getting formal education in Nigeria in the twentieth century.
 These include truancy, cultism and poverty.
 Nzekwu and Crowder explain this albeit making it understandable for children.

 Reception

 The novel gathered positive reviews.
 Daily Trust listed it as one of the books every child must read.
 It is regarded as one of the evergreen books that tells the Nigerian story.
 It is also among literature texts that influenced kids in the 90's by The Cable Lifestyle.
 Rudolf Ogoo Okonkwo writing for Sahara Reporters, noted that the novel is among the "...elements of the forces acting everywhere East of the Niger today."